Deep Identity-aware Transfer of Facial Attributes: Related work

 \subsection{CNN for image generation}

 Generative image modeling is a critical issue for image generation and many low level vision problems.
-Conventional sparse~\cite{aharon2006ksvd}, low rank~\cite{gu2016wnnm}, FRAME~\cite{zhu1998frame} and non-local similarity~\cite{buades2005nlm} based models usually are limited in capturing highly complex and long-range dependence between pixels.
+Conventional sparse~\cite{elad2006image}, low rank~\cite{gu2016wnnm}, FRAME~\cite{zhu1998frame} and non-local similarity~\cite{buades2005nlm,dabov2007BM3D} based models usually are limited in capturing highly complex and long-range dependence between pixels.
 For better image modeling, a number of CNN-based methods have been proposed, including convolutional auto-encoder~\cite{kulkarni2015deep}, PixelCNN and PixelRNN~\cite{van2016pixel}, and they have been applied to image completion and generation.
-In~\cite{van2016pixel}, PixelRNN is evaluated for generating small size images (e.g., 32 $\times$ 32 and 64 $\times$ 64).

 Several CNN architectures have been developed for image generation.
 Fully convolutional networks can be trained in the supervised learning manner to generate an image from an input image~\cite{dong2014learning,long2015fully}.
 The generative CNN model~\cite{dosovitskiy2015learning} stacks four convolution layers upon five fully connected layers to generate images from object description.
-Kulkarni et al. suggested the Deep Convolution Inverse Graphics Network (DC-IGN), which follows the variational autoencoder architecture~\cite{kingma2013auto} to transform the input image into different pose and lighting condition.
-However, both generative CNN~\cite{dosovitskiy2015learning} and DC-IGN~\cite{kingma2013auto} require many labeled images to train the CNNs.
+Kulkarni \etal~suggest the Deep Convolution Inverse Graphics Network (DC-IGN), which follows the variational autoencoder architecture~\cite{kingma2013auto} to transform the input image into different pose and lighting condition.
+However, both generative CNN~\cite{dosovitskiy2015learning} and DC-IGN~\cite{kingma2013auto} require many labeled images in training.